xelab04/KRaft/README.md

 One limitation on all contributions - I will automatically reject any PRs with code written (mainly?) by LLMs and forward you to [justforfunnoreally.dev](https://justforfunnoreally.dev/) because you evidently need to learn to have fun with programming again.

 ## How to Host This?
 You can totally host this on your own Kubernetes cluster!
-Though in development, I totally skipped on making this distributable, so you'll have to wait on yours-truly to make this easier.

-1. Clone repo
-2. Build all the services (refer to Makefile)
-3. Edit the domain (I hardcoded kraft.alexbissessur.dev, oops)
-4. Check the manifests folder and follow the steps there
-5. Deploy with your choice of CI/CD
-6. Enjoy for an hour
-7. Fill my GH issues with ideas and problems
+Refer to the documentation specifically on hosting KRaft [here](./!Docs/HowToHost.md).
+Otherwise, you can totally just take the manifests in the manifests folder, and change to [my Docker images](https://hub.docker.com/repositories/xelab04) and kubectl apply them.

 ## The story of why this exists
 > this is just me yapping, TLDR is that the previous version of this mess was an even more disastrous mess.